divyapandey03/Cloud-Computing/Apache Spark + GraphFramse + GraphX/README.md

 ![download](https://user-images.githubusercontent.com/23255126/208321724-b5bb9de0-16b0-4f6a-a711-55bbf744bee0.png)

+GraphFrames is a package for Apache Spark that provides a DataFrame-based API for working with graph data.
+It is designed to make it easy to perform graph analytics on large-scale data using Spark.

-A GraphFrame is a distributed graph processing library for Apache Spark.
-It provides a set of APIs for constructing and manipulating graph data structures, as well as a set of algorithms for performing graph analysis tasks such as traversal, pattern matching, and community detection.
-One of the main advantages of GraphFrames is that it allows you to perform complex graph operations in a distributed and scalable manner, using the power of Apache Spark
+GraphX is another graph processing library for Apache Spark.
+It provides a set of high-level APIs for graph computation and can be used to perform tasks such as graph filtering, vertex and edge manipulation, and graph traversal.
+GraphX also includes a collection of pre-built graph algorithms and utilities for graph visualization.

+oth GraphFrames and GraphX are useful tools for working with graph data in Spark.
+However, GraphFrames is generally easier to use and more efficient, as it is built on top of the DataFrame API, which is more optimized for large-scale data processing.

 <img width="249" alt="d3" src="https://user-images.githubusercontent.com/23255126/208321711-de315ff2-f1ef-4b2f-a838-186243a8ae0b.png">